infiniteopt/InfiniteOpt.jl/docs/src/develop.md

    end
    ```
  - All function arguments and struct elements should be typed.
 Also, function
-   outputs should be typed where possible unless nothing is returned.
+   outputs should be typed where possible.
    This is bad:
    ```julia
    function my_new_function(arg1, arg2)